wenfengzhuo/wenfengzhuo-v1.github.io/index.md

 ## Welcome to my website

-This is the place where I share my learnings and thoughts.
+This is the place where I share my learning and thoughts.
 For more information about me: [LinkedIn](http://linkedin.com/in/wenfengzhuo){:target="_blank"}.